nschonni/cordova-docs/articles/tips-and-workarounds/android/tips-and-workarounds-android-readme.md

     For Windows 10 Device Guard, you can try to install the driver on a non-domain joined machine instead.
 HAXM is not compatible with Device Guard.

     Then reboot and try again.

+4. If the preceding steps don't work, try the following in order:

+    * Disable VT-x in the BIOS and boot the machine.
+    * Reboot and enable VT-x in the BIOS.
+    * Uninstall the HAXM driver (you can do this using the intelhaxm-android.exe in /android-sdk/extras/intel/Hardware Accelerated Execution Manager).
+    * Re-install the HAXM driver and try again.

+    These steps are most likely to work if the processor utility is incorrectly reporting that VT-x is not supported.
+This can happen after switching between Hyper-V and HAXM.

 <a name="couldnotcreatevm"></a>